aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 What is the application for this?
 Well, you might want to have an automated build process available right from the start, for example.

-I> If you are not interested in this, skip the rest of this document
+I> If you are not interested in this or use 19.0 or later, skip the rest of this document

 The way to achieve that goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.
 Note that on non-Windows platforms the name of the file must be lowercase.